Evagoras I: History

-One result of the peace of Antalcidas (387), to which Evagoras refused to agree, was that the Athenians withdrew their support, since by its terms they recognized the lordship of Persia over Cyprus.
+One result of the Peace of Antalcidas (387 BC), to which Evagoras refused to agree, was that the Athenians withdrew their support, since by its terms they recognized the lordship of Persia over Cyprus.
 The following years Evagoras carried on hostilities single-handed, except for occasional aid from Egypt, which was likewise threatened by the Persians.
 While Evagoras was in Egypt asking for help, his younger son Pnytagoras was in charge of Salamis.
 The Persian generals Tiribazus and Orontes at last invaded Cyprus in 385 BC, with an army far larger than what Evagoras could command.
 However, Evagoras managed to cut off this force from being resupplied, and the starving troops rebelled.
 The war then turned in the Persian favor when Evagoras' fleet was destroyed at the Battle of Citium, and he was compelled to flee to Salamis.
-Here, although closely blockaded, Evagoras managed to hold his ground, and took advantage of a quarrel between the two Persian generals to conclude peace (376).
+Here, although closely blockaded, Evagoras managed to hold his ground, and took advantage of a quarrel between the two Persian generals to conclude peace (376 BC).
 Evagoras was allowed to remain nominally king of Salamis, but in reality a vassal of Persia, to which he was to pay a yearly tribute.
 The chronology of the last part of his reign is uncertain.
-In 374 he was assassinated by a eunuch from motives of private revenge.
+In 374 BC, he was assassinated by a eunuch from motives of private revenge.
 He was succeeded by his son, Nicocles.

 According to Isocrates's Panegyricus, Evagoras was a model ruler, whose aim was to promote the welfare of his state and of his subjects by the cultivation of Greek refinement and civilization.
 Isocrates also states that many people migrated from Greece to Cyprus because of the noble rule of Evagoras.
 Other sources of this period—Diodorus Siculus 14.115, 15.2-9; Xenophon, Hellenica 4.8—are not as unrestrainedly complimentary.
 Lysias in his Against Andocides 6.28 addresses him as the king of Cyprus.